 10 Common Types of Construction Site Accidents

 Construction is one of the most dangerous professions when it comes to on-site job injuries.
 The jobs are typically physical and require workers to use heavy-duty equipment that could be dangerous, especially if used improperly.
-We want construction workers to be safe at their jobs, but errors do occur, so you need to be aware of the dangers that do exist.
+We want construction workers to be safe at their jobs, but errors do occur, so you need to be aware of the dangers that do exist and how a construction accident lawyer can help you.
 Here are 10 common types of construction site accidents:

 One of the most common injuries on a construction site is falls.
 Workers are at risk for falls due to working on scaffolding, cranes, roofs, ladders, etc. Slips and falls are also a concern at construction sites due to the amount of debris on site.